-On Jan.
-9, 2017, we had our annual all-day comfort quilt workshop at the Clifton Park-Halfmoon Library in Clifton Park.
-More than 35 members turned out and we made progress on many quilts that will be donated to children and others in need.
+In January, we have our annual all-day comfort quilt workshop at the Clifton Park-Halfmoon Library in Clifton Park.
 This event is our January guild meeting.
 Members drop in or stay the day, as we make quilts for that will be distributed to those in need.
-Pizza, salad and drinks are provided by the guild for dinner and treats to share are donated (and always appreciated!) by members
+Pizza, salad and drinks are provided by the guild for dinner and treats to share are donated (and always appreciated!) by members.

 Work that benefits our community is one of the most important activities of the guild.
-We have provided hundreds of quilts to those in need, as well as raised funds for local organizations such as the Shenendehowa Helping Hands Food Pantry and the Guardian House for Homeless Female Veterans.
+We have provided hundreds of quilts to those in need (129 in the 2016-2017 guild year alone), as well as raised funds for local organizations such as the Shenendehowa Helping Hands Food Pantry and the Guardian House for Homeless Female Veterans.
 Individual members make quilts at home to donate to this effort and workshops are held so members can work together on quilts.
 This provides an ongoing supply of quilts available to the guild.
 Recipients of the quilts include children and families in need, veterans, infants in the NICU, children and youth who have suffered loss, and local families who suffered because of illness or catastrophe.

 Here are several useful resources for those interested in making a comfort quilts.
 There are several files for you to access – one with instructions to make a number of simple blocks into beautiful quilts.
 Cutting instructions for different size quilts are included for each block.
 The second file shows, in color, the way these blocks will look when made into a quilt.
 There is plenty of inspiration in these two PDF files.